Is Alcohol a Depressant?

 - Low blood pressure

 There are a number of non-physical effects of depressant abuse as well.
 Many depressant abusers experience problems with finances, employment, friends, and family.
-Additionally, the effects that alcohol induces can easily put others at risk and in danger, such as driving under the influence, participating unprotected sex, and engaging in physical altercations.
+Additionally, the effects that alcohol induces can easily put others at risk and in danger, such as driving under the influence, participating in unprotected sex, and engaging in physical altercations.

 Ready to get help?